-Nelson Mandela, social justice warrior and eloquent lawyer, wrote about doing one hundred fingertip pushups, four days a week, during his years in prison.
-Rodger C., also an eloquent lawyer, learned this movement in less than six months.
+Nelson Mandela, social justice warrior and awe-inspiring lawyer, wrote about doing one hundred fingertip pushups, four days a week, during his years in prison.
+Rodger C., also an awe-inspiring lawyer, learned this movement in less than six months.
 He can now perform them just as well as Mandela.

 And that's just the beginning.